 Creatine phosphokinase test

-Creatine phosphokinase (CPK) is an enzyme found mainly in the heart, brain, and skeletal muscle.
+Creatine phosphokinase (CPK) is an enzyme in the body.
+It is found mainly in the heart, brain, and skeletal muscle.
 This article discusses the test to measure the amount of CPK in the blood.

 How is the Test Performed?

 A blood sample is needed.
 This may be taken from a vein.
 The procedure is called a venipuncture.

 This test may be repeated over 2 or 3 days if you are a patient in the hospital.

 No special preparation is needed most of the time.

 Tell your health care provider about any medicines you are taking.
 Drugs that can increase CPK measurements include amphotericin B, certain anesthetics, statins, fibrates, dexamethasone, alcohol, and cocaine.

 How the Test will Feel

 You may feel slight pain when the needle is inserted to draw blood.
 Some people feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

 Why is the Test Performed?